 God rested, not because He was weary, but because His work was finished.
 When work is finished, and is well done, nothing but rest remains.
 In six days God finished His work, and as He surveyed it, He pronounced it "very good."
 There was no flaw in it.
 It was without fault before Him.
-Hence, since God's work was done and well done at the close of the sixth day, "He rested on the seventh day from all His work which He had made" (Genesis 2:2).
+Therefore since God's work was done and well done at the close of the sixth day, "He rested on the seventh day from all His work which He had made."
 He had no sad reflections, no regrets.
-His rest was not marred, as what man calls rest so often is, by any such thought as, 'To-morrow I must go at that work again;' nor, 'I wish that I had done this portion a little differently;' nor, 'If I could do that over again, I could make an improvement;' nor, 'That last day's work is so bad that I cannot bear to look at it; I was so tired when I got to it that I could not half do it.'
-Nothing of the kind!
+His rest was not marred, as what man calls rest so often is, by any such thought as, 'To-morrow I must go at that work again;' nor 'I wish that I had done this portion a little differently.'
+Nothing of the kind.
 Every portion of the work, even man, was as perfect as it was possible for it to be, and God took pure delight in contemplating the work from which He was resting because it was complete and perfect.
 This is the rest which He offers to us.
 It is not something that He imposes on us, but which He in everlasting love and kindness gives to us.
 Rest is not a task that is laid on one.
 It is not a burden.
 They who look upon the Sabbath as a burden, have no idea of what the Sabbath of the Lord is.
 It is rest, perfect, unalloyed rest.
 Jesus Christ is the One by whom the worlds were made, "for in Him were all things created, in the heavens, and upon the earth" (Colossians 1:16), therefore He is the one who offers us this rest.
-To every soul He clearly cries, "Come unto Me all ye that labour and are heavy laden, and I will give you rest" (Matthew 11:28).
+To every soul He cries, "Come unto Me all ye that labour and are heavy laden, and I will give you rest" (Matthew 11:38).
 The rest is found in Him, because in Him the works of God are completed.
-In Him is the new creation, and "therefore if any man be in Christ, he is a new creature" (2 Corinthians 5:17).
-On the cross Jesus cried, "It is finished" (John 19:30), thus showing that in His cross we find that perfect rest that comes alone from the finished work of the Lord.
+In Him is the new creation, and if any man be in Him, he is a new creature.
+On the cross Jesus cried, "It is finished," thus showing that in His cross we find that perfect rest that comes alone from the finished work of the Lord.